Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Thinking is the hardest work there is.
-That is why so few people engage in it."
+> "Opportunity is missed by most people because it is dressed in overalls and looks like work."
-> — **Robert Kiyosaki**
+> — **Thomas Edison**

 ---